 Protect Iowa's public universities from national partisan attacks

-Tell Iowa Legislators: Protect Iowa's public universities
+Tell Iowa Senate Leadership: Protect Iowa's public universities

 At the beginning of 2026, members of the Iowa Legislature introduced nearly two dozen bills targeting higher education in the state.
 Many of the bills would erode free speech in the classroom, reduce student choices for courses of study, and eliminate university communities from having a voice in the selection of university presidents.
 We urge the legislature to reject the radical politics of these bills, whose ideas, and sometimes the exact wording, comes from national conservative groups outside of the state.

-HF 2361 and SF 2232 – These bills mandate the creation of core requirements in US history and government for all three universities.
+HF 2361 / SF 2232 – Would mandate the creation of core requirements in US history and government for all three universities.
 The Iowa Higher Education Coalition supports civic education, and notes that all three universities already have university core courses that address civic education.
 This bill hands authority over these courses to new civic centers at each university, which have never been part of the course development process, and risks turning these courses into narrow indoctrination.
 Moreover, a fiscal note from the nonpartisan Legislative Services Agency concluded that this law would cost $890,000 annually just at the University of Iowa, and have a nearly $2.1 million impact each year for all three regent universities.

 Raising our voices makes a difference!
 Last summer following widespread criticism, the Board of Regents withdrew an unconstitutional anti-DEI policy.
 But, this year, some legislators keep trying to impose a similar extremist national agenda on our public universities.